 Watch “Mississippi Roast Recipe That ‘Owns The Internet'” on YouTube

 Since the original is such a big hit and “owns the internet”… I wanted to follow it exactly as is.
-It is flexible thougb.
+It is flexible though.
 And how you serve it is to your preference also.
 My daughter wanted it on mashed potatoes.
 Egg noodles or rice would be nice.
-This would be great on a good hoagie roll or crostini or a good artison, crusty Italian bread too.
+This would be great on a good hoagie roll or a good artison, crusty bread too.

 Delish and video below explains:

 this isn’t just any pot roast.
 No, the Mississippi Roast has garnered so much attention and applause online that even The New York Times has heralded it as “the roast that owns the internet.”
 And, oddly enough, the creator of the original recipe, Robin Chapman, says that this recipe is actually an adaptation of a roast beef recipe given to her by family in the early 1990s.